 If you want to share your results, don't forget to adjust the original hair mask to make sure everything looks the best it can (for example, bright, vivid colors should reflect subtly on the face).
 Feel free to use other adjustments or blend various colors to create even more advanced effects!

 The same technique can be used to color animal fur or other areas of the picture (as long as you select them properly).
-Experiment with this to learn it better—it's real fun!
+Experiment with this to learn it better—it's really fun!